adevuyst/kafka-vm/README.md

 test-topic
 ```
 ### What's Next?
 You are ready to do local development against your local Kafka install and schema repository.
+Take a look at the [kafka demo project](https://github.com/adevuyst/kafka-demo).